gwen001/cloudflare-origin-ip/README.md

 # cloudflare-origin-ip

-Try to find the origin IP of a website protected by Cloudflare.
+Try to find the origin IP of a webapp protected by Cloudflare.

 ## Install